-Philips makes one of our top-rated audio baby monitors, so does their video offer similar quality?
-Let’s take a look,
+Video Baby Monitor review: Philips.
+Last Updated: audio baby monitors, so does their video monitor offer similar quality?
+Let’s take a look..
+Philips Avent makes one of our top-rated

-Recent upgrades include an energy saving “eco” mode to reduce power consumption when baby’s room is quiet, temperature sensor, nightlight, lullabies, two-way communication, sound level indicator, rechargeable parent unit with up to ten hours on a charge (up from six in the older version), and a setting for microphone sensitivity.
-Whew! they upgraded this monitor with quite a few impressive features.
+The most recent version of this monitor (SCD630/37) include an energy saving “eco” mode to reduce power consumption when baby’s room is quiet, temperature sensor, nightlight, lullabies, two-way communication, sound level indicator, rechargeable parent unit with up to ten hours on a charge (up from six in the older version), and a setting for microphone sensitivity.

-Readers tell us they get great reception with the Digital Video Baby Monitor and the night vision works well.
+Readers tell us they generally get decent reception with the Digital Video Baby Monitor and the night vision works well.
 The two way communication is a plus for many parents and they also like that the parent unit is easy to use.
-One the other hand, the monitor often breaks or dies within a year and when it does work the video pick wasn’t always great.
-Some folks mentioned that running another appliance like a microwave interfered with the monitor.

 What’s not to like?
 This monitor has long-term reliability issues.
 We see numerous reports of this monitor breaking within a year, failing to charge after 5 months, etc. This isn’t the quality level we expect from Philips Avent.

 Bottom line: this monitor works great. . . until it doesn’t.
 And that’s too soon if it conks out before baby turns 1 for monitor that costs $155.47.

 This effort is embarrassing for a trusted brand that makes a decent audio baby monitor.
 The fact this model hasn’t been updated in years is another clue—Philips Avent doesn’t know how to compete in the video baby market.
 Rating: C-